shopsys/shopsys/upgrade/UPGRADE-v9.1.1-dev.md

             - method will change its visibility from `public` to `protected`
     - avoid using class `Shopsys\FrameworkBundle\Command\Elasticsearch\ElasticsearchIndexesCreateCommand`
         - class was deprecated and will me removed in next major version

+- add annotations for new methods in translated entities ([#2267](https://github.com/shopsys/shopsys/pull/2267))
+    - see #project-base-diff to update your project